Le Cocu magnifique

-The play was performed in the Netherlands for the first time on November 15, 1956 by the Utrecht Student Theatre Association (Utrechtse Studenten Toneel Vereniging).
+The play was performed in the Netherlands on November 15, 1956 by the Utrecht Student Theatre Association (Utrechtse Studenten Toneel Vereniging).
 The translation was by Krijn Prince, and the play was directed by professional director Jack Dixon.

 Plot

 Bruno, the village scribe, is married to a beautiful and devoted young woman named Stella.
 He makes a good living composing love letters for the uneducated villagers, many of which are addressed to his wife.
 Bruno's eloquence can lift him off into rhapsodies of brilliant exaggeration.
 As a character verging on the manic, his paranoia is easily excited.
 He convinces himself that his fear of being cuckolded can be appeased only by the certainty of knowing he is a cuckold.
 Therefore, he offers his wife first to his best friend and then, when that fails to appease him, to all the young men of the village.
 This demented decision disrupts village life: the town turns violently against him, and the women of the village threaten Stella with torture, degradation and expulsion.